CarletonU-COMP2406-W2013/QuakeLake/README.md

 Start a mongodb instance.

-Install the dependencies in the directory of package.json by running:
+Install the dependencies in the directory with package.json by running:
 `npm install`

 Start the server by running: